jgore/flywithus/README.md

 user can pay for flight by reservation secret code

-user can cancel flight by reservation serce code
+user can cancel flight by reservation secret code

 ## API :